-, hereby irrevocably authorize (ID No.: ) to act as my trustee, who in such capacity may exercise the shareholders' rights sponding to all the Equity held by me in Beijing Chenhuan Technology Co., Ltd. (the " Domestic Company ") in accordance with the Power of Attorney e Voting Rights of Shareholders signed between Qieyiyou (Beijing) Information Technology Co., Ltd. and me, which include: (1) to present at shareholders' meetings of the Domestic Company in the capacity of Trustee of Shareholders; (2) to vote on behalf of Shareholders on all matters requisite of discussions and voting by Shareholders (including but not limited to the sale or transfer of the Equity held by Shareholders to any third party or designate and elect the senior management such as directors and general manager of the Domesti Company); (3) to call for holding ad hoc shareholders' meetings; (4) any voting rights of Shareholder under laws; (5) (5) other Shareholders' voting rights under the Articles of Association of the Domestic Company, as amended.
-Signature: Date: 9
+I , hereby irrevocably authorize (ID No.: ) to act as my trustee, who in such capacity may exercise the shareholders' rights corresponding to all the Equity held by me in Beijing Chenhuan Technology Co., Ltd. (the "Domestic Company") in accordance with the Power of Attorney for the Voting Rights of Shareholders signed between Qieyiyou (Beijing) Information Technology Co., Ltd. and me, which include:

+- (1) to present at shareholders' meetings of the Domestic Company in the capacity of Trustee of Shareholders; - (2) to vote on behalf of Shareholders on all matters requisite of discussions and voting by Shareholders (including but not limited to the sale or transfer of the Equity held by Shareholders to any third party or designate and elect the senior management such as directors and general manager of the Domestic Company); - (3) to call for holding ad hoc shareholders' meetings; - (4) any voting rights of Shareholder under laws; - (5) other Shareholders' voting rights under the Articles of Association of the Domestic Company, as amended.